docknetwork/planning/rfc/0003-schema.md

 - A new substrate module for schema and its integration in SDK.
 - SDK supports schema in the credentials and parses the credential according to the schema.
 - New SDK tutorials for schema.
 The testnet is updated with schema support.
-- Showcase standard schemas like [PR card](https://github.com/w3c-ccg/vc-examples/blob/master/plugfest-2020/vendors/sicpa/credentials/PermanentResidentCard.json), [BoL](https://github.com/w3c-ccg/vc-examples/blob/master/plugfest-2020/vendors/mavennet/credentials/BillOfLading.json)
+- Showcase standard schemas like [PR card](https://github.com/w3c-ccg/vc-examples/blob/master/plugfest-2020/vendors/sicpa/credentials/PermanentResidentCard.json), [BoL](https://github.com/w3c-ccg/vc-examples/blob/master/plugfest-2020/vendors/mavennet/credentials/BillOfLading.json) , [QP Inbond](https://github.com/w3c-ccg/vc-examples/blob/master/plugfest-2020/vendors/mavennet/credentials/QPInBond.json) and some Covid-19 creds like [Healthcare Worker Passport](https://docs.google.com/document/d/1F5TLvAqCxj1kaPuPe6JhdECixwpbhKpEAb8eeQuDGT4/edit#heading=h.kdkhzpmqto5s), [Proof of Health Status](https://docs.google.com/document/d/1F5TLvAqCxj1kaPuPe6JhdECixwpbhKpEAb8eeQuDGT4/edit#heading=h.4371z63wgb1t)

 ## RFC
 The VCDM spec does not mandate how a schema should be represented but gives the freedom of choosing JSON schema or JSON-LD schema.
 The RFC is choosing JSON schema over JSON-LD schema for now as it has implementation in JS and and is documented.
 Attempt to use JSON-LD schema failed (more detail in **Other Considerations** section).
 The schema of a credential is determined by the issuer but not necessearily created by the issuer.